-A service animal is a dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+A service animal is a dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.

-NOTE: Emotional support animals, comfort animals, and therapy dogs are NOT service animals under the ADA and are not allowed in any CPS school, on Board property, or at Board events.
+NOTE: Emotional support animals, comfort animals, and therapy dogs are NOT service animals under the ADA and are not allowed in any CPS school, on Board property or at Board events.
 Other species of animals, whether wild or domestic, trained or untrained, are also not considered service animals.

-A parent/guardian of a student with disabilities (or the student if they are 18 years or older) who wishes for their child with a disability to have the use of a service animal provided by the family during school hours and/or at school activities must contact the school pPrincipal.
+A parent/guardian of a student with disabilities (or the student him/herself if he/she is 18 years or older) who wishes for his/her child with a disability to have the use of a service animal provided by the family during school hours and/or at school activities must contact the Principal.
 The request must be memorialized on the Service Animal Request form found in SSM.